 Choose the Right Night Light for Your Bedroom: As we’ve discussed, opt for red, amber, or dim orange night lights.
 Avoid anything blue, white, or bright green, especially in children’s rooms, as their developing eyes can be even more sensitive.

 “Choosing the right light is a fundamental step in crafting a truly restorative sleep environment,” advises Dr. Elara Vance, Maikb’s Head of Lighting Research.
-“It’s about working with your body, not against it, to unlock the power of natural sleep cycles.”
+“It’s about working with your body, not against it, to open up the power of natural sleep cycles.”

 Frequently Asked Questions (FAQ)